V1T: large-scale mouse V1 response prediction using a Vision Transformer: Discussion

+Nevertheless, the V{ 1}T model has a number of limitations.
+Firstly, only one-dimensional behavioral information can be incorporated since the model integrates scalars into the latent embedding via the \texttt{B-MLP} module.
+Additional architecture engineering is needed if the behavioral variables have varying (and higher) dimensions, for instance, 3D poses~\citep{mathis2018deeplabcut}.
+Secondly, in the case of very limited data (e.g. 500 samples, see Figure~\ref{figure:limit_data}), CNN-based models are likely to outperform ViTs, which typically require considerable amount of data to be performant~\citep{han2022survey}.

 In future work, we plan to further investigate the relationship between behavioral variables and neural responses.
-The attention visualization technique, for instance, enables ablation studies on the effect of each specific variable on the neural activity.
+The attention visualization technique, for instance, enables ablation studies on the effect of each behavioral variable, such as pupil dilation or running speed, on the neural activity.
 Moreover, we plan to extend the method to recordings of the visual cortex in response to natural videos, to track how this relationship may evolve over time, as well as experiments in naturalistic settings, to know which part of a visual scene is relevant for certain behaviors.